 Nihilism doesn't want for friends in the movies.
 My problem with Fight Club isn't that it has so few values, but that it explains the ones it has to such self-congratulatory lengths that I ended up enjoying it less than ignorance.
 It adapted so much criticism that it kind of did my job for me.

-But I said it's funny and it is: particularly in the underground ring’s “homework assignments," the film bounces along with surprising, demented joy.
+At least it does it enjoyably: particularly in the underground ring’s “homework assignments," the film bounces along with surprising, demented joy.
 One particularly involves picking a fight with a stranger and losing, which they discover to be more difficult than cutting off each other’s testicles (a common threat).
 Most people want to avoid fighting.
 They want to keep their heads buried in IKEA catalogs and expensive coffee drinks.
 Tyler’s ambition is to be the piss in their frappuccino.
 He wants to dismantle the world in the smallest ways, which to him are the ways that matter.
 At gunpoint, he forces a convenience store cashier to resume his dream of becoming a veterinarian.
 He makes gourmet soap out of fat recycled from a liposuction clinic.
 For the Narrator, he offers only the cul-de-sac of existing as an aware person.
 He has no out for him.
 There’s no reason to change themselves; as he says, “self-improvement is masturbation.”

 Notice how fascism seems to just catch on.
 Self-denial is always at the center, to such a degree that some greater cause, usually of social upheaval, becomes the only proper means of expression for the frustrated meat-sacks that adhere to it.
 Fight Club is a rebellion against advertising culture with nothing on the other side.
 It is the rage of giving up shopper’s rage, intensified into a military.